zkLinkProtocol/zklink-docs/docs/Technology/know-ahead.md

   - Read more on [Multy-Chain AMM](/docs/Technology/Technology#a-multi-chain-amm)

-- <span className="highlight">Compatibility</span>: most chain-ineroperation protocols support only EVM, whereas users are in need of a more compatible solution in a world with both EVM and other infrastructures.
+- <span className="highlight">Compatibility</span>: most chain-interoperation protocols support only EVM, whereas users are in need of a more compatible solution in a world with both EVM and other infrastructures.
 In virtue of ZK-Rollup, the only condition for a qualified chain connecting to zkLink is the capability of testifying zero-knowledge proves, meaning that zkLink is able to support any smart-contract-executable chains.

   - Read more on [ZK-Rollup](/docs/Technology/Technology#about-zkrollup)